Blizzard wallops U.S. Northeast, closes roads

 The storm wasn't bad news for everyone.

-When told an estimated 8 to 10 inches (20 to 25 centimeters) were predicted overnight at Elk Mountain in Uniondale, Pennsylvania, pint-sized skier Sophia Chesner's eye grew wide.
+When told an estimated 8 to 10 inches were predicted overnight at Elk Mountain in Uniondale, Pennsylvania, pint-sized skier Sophia Chesner's eye grew wide.

 "Whoa!" said the 8-year old, of Moorestown, New Jersey, who was on a ski vacation with her family.
 Her sister, Giuliana, 4, said no matter how good the skiing is, she has other outer priorities once the snow piles up.